Countryside Skills with Ranger Training NQ Level 5

 - Students should have qualifications in, or be able to demonstrate equivalent competence in, the essential skills of Communications, Information Technology & Numeracy at SCQF 4/National 4/Standard Grade.

-Early applicants will be offered an interview but once places have been filled there may be the opportunity of joining a waiting list or an offer of interview for NC Rural Skills.
+Applications for this course will be considered on a first come first served basis.
+Interviews for this course commence in August and offers will be made at this time for the following January intake.
+Once places have been filled there may be the opportunity of joining a waiting list or an offer of interview for NC Rural Skills.
 Mature students are very welcome.
 Entry to this course is at the discretion of the College.

 - Practical countryside skills (eg. fencing, foot paths, outdoor structures, working with timber, using tools and machinery)